pbrdmn/brd.mn/src/pages/cv.md

 #### September 2008 - June 2015 (6 years, 9 months)

-Bicycling Australia operated 3 magazine titles, 3 e-commerce stores and an online classifieds site.
+**Bicycling Australia operated 3 magazine titles, 3 e-commerce stores and an online classifieds site.**

-- Designed and built Drupal CMS, integrated into multiple branded ecommerce applications
-- Implemented Ad platform software to manage online advertising inventory
-- Rebuilt Classifieds site to integrate with CMS and advertising platform
+Developed and maintained web applications, including CMS and e-commerce platforms, to support the company’s publishing and retail operations.

+- Built a Drupal CMS integrated with e-commerce platforms for seamless content management.
-- Developed and published 11 iOS apps to App Store
+- Developed and launched 11 iOS apps, expanding the brand’s digital presence.
-- Custom email newsletter generators for EDM software built as extension to ecommerce stores
+- Implemented an ad platform, optimizing the management of online advertising inventory.

 ---